Your first appointment

 Based on your individual needs and circumstances your clinician will explore with you what may happen next with your gender care.
 For example, if you would like to, but have not yet made a social gender role transition, they may explore with you any possible obstacles in your way and help you consider ways to address these.

 Additionally, in order to support you through the transition process, clinicians may discuss with you the possibility of referrals to other services within the GIC or local to you (which your GIC clinician can ask your GP to make).

+We will keep your GP up-to-date about your progression through the clinic and you will be copied into the reports sent.
 Your clinician will also be able to offer you information and advice about other forms of support that you may find helpful as you move along your gender care pathway.